BobyMCbobs/rpicustomiser/README.md

 # rpicustomiser
 A useful tool for customising Rasbian.
 Chroot, install deb packages, copy files, customise.

+On Arch Linux?
+Get it from the [AUR](https://aur.archlinux.org/packages/rpicustomiser)

 ## Features
 - Copy files to Raspbian rootfs and/or boot.
 - Install deb packages to Raspbian target.